The 2025 International Indigenous Tourism Conference will be held in Montréal, Québec, from February 25 to 27, 2025.

 Kwe, Kwei, Waachiye, Kuei, Ullukut, Shé:Kon, Gwe, Wachiya, Kwaï, Qey, Hello, Bonjour!

-Welcome to the official website of the 2025 International Indigenous Tourism Congress!
-We are delighted to invite you to the 2025 edition of IITC, the world’s largest Indigenous tourism congress, which will be held from February 25 to 27, 2025, on unceded territory, and we wish to recognize this land rich with thousands of years of history.
+Welcome to the official website of the 2025 International Indigenous Tourism Conference!
+We are delighted to invite you to the 2025 edition of IITC, the world’s largest Indigenous tourism conference, which will be held from February 25 to 27, 2025, on unceded territory, and we wish to recognize this land rich with thousands of years of history.

 Today, and for millennia, the Indigenous Nations have been the guardians of the lands and waters of the territory on which we will meet next February.
 Tiohtià:ke (Montreal) is historically known as a gathering place for many Nations and peoples from all over the world.
 Let’s take the time to recognize the Indigenous languages, cultures and identities that enrich this land that has never been ceded.